Last Updated on September 11, 2022 by Nancie

 Stopping Seed on the Ground in the Spring

-Once the last of the White-Throated Sparrows and the Dark-Eyed Juncos leave the yard to head north in April, I stop offering millet and nyjer on the ground completely.
+Once the last of the White-Throated Sparrows and the Dark-Eyed Juncos leave the yard to head north in April, I stop offering millet and/or nyjer on the ground completely.
 Well, I will sometimes delay things if Chipping Sparrows show up and are eating seed on the ground after the winter sparrows leave.
 Any House Sparrows leave too once the millet is gone.

 I don’t see more than an occasional sparrow in the yard throughout most of the spring and summer months.
 It is only when autumn rolls around again that the white-throats and the juncos reappear and bring their energy to the fall and winter yard again.